 Kelly Pua will be studying Law at the London School of Economics and Sasheena Monerasinghe will be studying Politics, Philosophy and Economics at the University of Warwick.
 Our two valedictorians have led the way at SKISS for a number of years, Sasheena was the Head Girl in Year 11 and Kelly was the Deputy Head Girl.
 They will be fantastic ambassadors for the school and I am sure they will achieve highly at University.

 A number of the other graduates will also be studying abroad this year.
 Tan Yen Zhen (36) will be moving to the University of British Columbia in Canada to study Chemistry and Isaac Yeoh Chen Jyhun (39) will be studying Maths and Computer Science at the University of Washington in Seattle.
-It is great testament to our learners that they have achieved so highly and are destined to study and some of the best universities in the world.
+It is great testament to our learners that they have achieved so highly and are destined to study at some of the best universities in the world.
 I would like to take this opportunity to wish them all the best for the future and to go well in all their future endeavours.

 Mr Edward Baxter